Nginearing/TagStudioTesting/CONTRIBUTING.md

   - Insert the markdown code for the language selector seen below into the top of your translated version of the markdown file (beneath h1 header)

-  - Within the markdown code, translate "English", "Add Language" and "Change Language" into the language you're translating
+  - Within the markdown code, translate "English", "Add Language" and "Change Language" into your chosen language.

 ```
 <details>